dmlc/gluon-cv/docs/model_zoo/depth.rst

 PoseNet
 -------------------

-Monodepth2 trains depth and pose models at same time via self-supervised manner.
+Monodepth2 trains depth and pose models at the same time via a self-supervised manner.
 So, we also give reproduced results of our pre-trained models here.

 .. hint::